 Raspberry-Chipotle Barbecue Sauce

 This is a quick and easy way to prepare a nice, fruit-based barbecue sauce with a little heat.
-This sauce works really well on pork and chicken.
+Try sauce on pork and chicken.
+It's a great, non-traditional option.

 Easy Dr. Pepper BBQ Sauce